garry-clawson/Blockchain-Crop-Assurance-and-Localisation/README.md

 Web3.js v1.5.3
 ```

-Truffle comes with a client version of Ganache but get the GUI you should install from the website [https://trufflesuite.com/ganache/] (https://trufflesuite.com/ganache/).
+Truffle comes with a client version of Ganache but get the GUI you should install from the [trufflesuite.com/ganache/] (https://trufflesuite.com/ganache/) website.
 Then follow the instructions for your own operating system.

 ### Starting your own project